12 05 2026

 In recognition of her success in the residential property field, only eighteen months into practice Sophie was a finalist for the award of Barrister of the Year – Junior Counsel (Under 10 Years’ Call) at the Apartment Adviser Awards (formerly the ERMAs).

-Sophie is teaching Land Law at the University of Cambridge (Magdalene College) during Michaelmas 2025 alongside her barrister practice.
+Sophie is taught Land Law at the University of Cambridge (Magdalene College) during Michaelmas 2025 alongside her barrister practice.

 Sophie is on the editorial team of the Encyclopaedia of Housing Law and Practice and is currently drafting the entries on the new Renters’ Rights Act.